robusta-dev/robusta/docs/how-it-works/index.rst

 1. A Prometheus alert fires and is sent to Robusta by webhook
 2. Robusta evaluates all of the ``on_prometheus_alert`` triggers that are currently loaded.
-3. If the alert name is ``KubePodCrashLooping``, there's a match and Robusta decides to run the above playbook.
+3. If the alert name is ``KubePodCrashLooping``, there's a match and Robusta runs the above playbook.
-4. Before running actions, Robusta looks at the alert's metadata and maps the alert to relevant Kubernetes objects.
-For ``KubePodCrashLooping`` this topology mapping includes the Pod and Node on which the alert fired.
+4. The Prometheus alert is mapped to a Kubernetes resources (in this case a Pod) using the alert's metadata.
-5. Robusta runs all actions in the playbook - in this case, ``logs_enricher``.
+5. All actions in the playbook execute - in this case, a single action called ``logs_enricher``.
-6. ``logs_enricher`` is a builtin Robusta action that takes a Pod-related event as input (e.g. a Prometheus alert firing on a Pod) and fetch logs from the event's Pod.
-7. The ``logs_enricher`` action builds a notification message.
+6. ``logs_enricher`` is a builtin action that takes a Pod-related event as input and fetch logs.
+It also builds a notification message.
-8. The notification is forwarded to sinks according to the user's global settings.
+7. The notification is sent to sinks according to global settings.

 .. admonition:: Do I need to write playbooks to use Robusta?